What makes bread plant based?

 Wow.

-With such common conditions like heart disease and hypertension in the USA, sodium is a nutrient you may want to mindful of when looking for bread.
+With such common conditions like heart disease and hypertension, sodium is a nutrient you may want to mindful of when looking for bread.

 How can you choose low sodium breads?
 Try looking for breads that contain 140 milligrams (mg) of sodium or less per serving(3).